Pelosi orders impeachment probe: ‘No one is above the law’

 Biden said Tuesday, before Pelosi’s announcement, that if Trump doesn’t cooperate with lawmakers’ demands for documents and testimony in its investigations the president “will leave Congress … with no choice but to initiate impeachment.”
 He said that would be a tragedy of Trump’s “own making.”

 The Trump-Ukraine phone call is part of the whistleblower’s complaint, though the administration has blocked Congress from getting other details of the report, citing presidential privilege.
-Trump has authorized the release of a transcript of the call, which is to be made public on Wednesday .
+Trump has authorized the release of a transcript of the call, which is to be made public Wednesday.

 “You will see it was a very friendly and totally appropriate call,” Trump said.